hyperledger-cacti/cacti/README.md

 Hyperledger Cacti is a multi-faceted pluggable interoperability framework to link networks built on heterogeneous distributed ledger and blockchain technologies and to run transactions spanning multiple networks.
 This project is the result of a merger of the [Weaver Lab](https://github.com/hyperledger-labs/weaver-dlt-interoperability) project with **Hyperledger Cactus**, which was subsequently renamed to **Cacti**.
 It draws on the cutting-edge technological features of both constituent projects to provide a common general purpose platform and toolkit for DLT interoperability.
 This was the first-of-a-kind merger of two systems, architecture and code bases, to create a new project, under the Hyperledger Foundation.
 See this [Hyperledger Foundation blog article](https://www.hyperledger.org/blog/2022/11/07/introducing-hyperledger-cacti-a-multi-faceted-pluggable-interoperability-framework) for more information about the merger.

-Cacti is an _Incubation_ Hyperledger project, inheriting that status from Hyperledger Cactus.
+[Cacti is a _Graduated_ Hyperledger project](https://www.hyperledger.org/blog/hyperledger-cacti-a-general-purpose-modular-interoperability-framework-moves-to-graduated-status).
 Information on the different stages of a Hyperledger project and graduation criteria can be found in the [Hyperledger Project Incubation Exit Criteria document](https://wiki.hyperledger.org/display/TSC/Project+Incubation+Exit+Criteria).

 ## Scope of Project